dispersionlab/gitshow12/reflections.md

 This piece is very atmospheric.
 The quiet human voices and whispered are punctuated y the occasional metallic grinning or sliding sound.
 There is a subtle metallic clicking as well, that slowly disappears as the piece progresses.
 This sound also punctuates the sweeping, winglike sounds throughout the piece.

 At about 1:05, what sounds like another kind of human vocal starts.
 It almost sounds like a distant scream, or a kettle boiling.
 At around 2:10, there is a high pitch squeaking noise.
 While the noise itself sound artificial the way it behaves sounds like n animal.
 Throughout the piece, at different times, a low rumbling base rises and falls.
 This makes the entire piece feel like its in some kind of cavern.

+This iteration of the piece involved changing and reordering several of the reverberation producing modules, as well as the inclusion of new mixer modules to better play the piece.
+Some experimentation with automating the mixer volumes was attempted, however this will require further practice and experimentation in order to create a more structured piece.